Fiorito-Alessio/af_memory/README.md

 ## Installation

-You can install it locally to your home directory so you don't need root privileges.
+You can install it locally to your home directory.
 You just need CMake and a C compiler.

 ```bash
 mkdir build && cd build